If you’re struggling with histamine intolerance, you know how complex meal planning can be. Right?

 Based on the SIGHI guidelines, most peas seem to be okay in moderation for people with histamine issues.
 Green peas, green split peas, snow peas and yellow split peas are rated as a 1, meaning they’re considered moderately histamine friendly.

-Other types of peas like dry peas, cow peas and pigeon peas are ranked as a 2, so they may be more problematic for some folks.
+Other types of peas like dry peas, cow peas and pigeon peas are ranked as a 2, so they may be more problematic, depending on your level of tolerance.
 Still, they aren’t flagged as high histamine.

 Are There Other Biogenic Amines in Peas?